Edomorii/credit-risk-assessment-and-loan-pricing/README.md

 ---

-## Classification and Rating Assignment
+# Classification and Rating Assignment

 The model classified firms using a discriminant Z-score and a cutoff threshold estimated as the midpoint between healthy and distressed firms.

 ![Credit Classification and Threshold Analysis](excel-model/credit_classification_and_threshold_analysis.png)

-An internal rating framework was then constructed based on the empirical distribution of Z-scores.
+An internal rating framework was then constructed using the empirical distribution of Z-scores.

 ![Internal Rating Framework](excel-model/internal_rating_framework.png)

 ---

-## Structural Default Estimation
+# Structural Default Estimation

-The Merton model was applied to estimate ABC’s 2-year risk-neutral probability of default.
+The Merton (1973) structural credit risk model was applied to estimate ABC’s 2-year risk-neutral probability of default.

 | Metric | Value |
 |---|---:|